Land Transfer Tax Calculator

 - The amount on the deed of sale

-- The market value as determined by an assessment increase by an annual factor.
+- As determined by an assessment, the market value increases by an annual factor.

 Since properties tend to have a higher value in Montreal than in the rest of Quebec, there are additional duties for higher-value properties.
 Once the base amount has been determined, Montreal MLTT (property transfer duties) is calculated and charged according to this schedule.